USDA: Pandemic EBT benefits are now retroactive, and will apply to kids 0-6

 This is significant because very few children eligible for this program have gotten money for it since October, when the new federal fiscal year started, according to Lauren Bauer, a fellow in economic studies at the Brookings Institution.
 Pandemic EBT was authorized for last school year, and the federal government asked states to reapply for the 2020-2021 school year.
 Most states have not yet been approved.

-The USDA’s website indicates only Illinois, Indiana, Massachusetts, New Mexico, Ohio, Puerto Rico, Rhode Island, Tennessee and Vermont have been approved thus far to operate a Pandemic EBT program for the 2020-2021 school year.
+The USDA’s website indicates only Illinois, Indiana, Massachusetts, New Mexico, Ohio, Puerto Rico, Rhode Island, Tennessee and Vermont have been approved thus far to operate a pandemic EBT program for the 2020-2021 school year.
 New Mexico was approved Friday.

 At Ivanka Trump’s urging, White House announces new $1.5 billion in funding for Farmers to Families Food Box program